MicroEJ/docs/Tutorials/tutorialDebug.rst

 .. _tutorial_debug_use_case_2:

-Use case 2: Debugging a hardfault
+Use Case 2: Debugging A Hardfault
 ---------------------------------

 When the application crashes it can be the result of an hardfault triggered by the MCU.